Grading system The letter grades and the quality points for each term hour are as follows:

 Course credit Any course taken in another division of the University is eligible for credit toward a School of Music degree.
 Four credits per term is the maximum allowed for any course, including intensive courses in language or science.

 Course changes Requests for course changes during the Add/Drop period must be submitted on the appropriate form to the Office of Student Services.
 No courses may be added after this period.
 A grade symbol of “W” (withdrawn) will appear on transcripts to indicate any courses dropped after the Add/Drop period.
 Students withdrawing from a class during this time will be assessed a fee of $50 per course.
 To withdraw from a class, students must file the appropriate form in the Office of Student Services.
-No one may withdraw from a class after 4 p.m., December 7, 2018, in the fall term and after 4 p.m., April 26, 2019, in the spring term.
+No one may withdraw from a class after 4 p.m., December 9, 2020, in the fall term; the deadline for withdrawal in the spring term has not yet been determined.
 Students who have not attended a class since the Add/Drop period and have neglected to remove the course from their schedule will be permitted to withdraw from the class; an additional $50 fee will be assessed.

 Academic affairs The deputy dean’s office deals with individual study projects, leave requests, special petitions, and matters of academic standing.
-Forms for leaves, independent studies, and withdrawals from the School may be downloaded from the School of Music website (https://music.yale.edu/students/student-services) or obtained from the registrar.
+Forms for leaves, independent studies, and withdrawals from the School may be downloaded from the School of Music’s ArtsVision website or obtained from the registrar.
 These forms and other special requests must be submitted in writing to the registrar’s office.

-Completion deadlines All course work for the fall term must be completed by December 21, 2018; course work for the spring term must be completed by May 10, 2019.
+Completion deadlines All course work for the fall term must be completed by December 15, 2020; the deadline for completion of course work for the spring term has not yet been determined.
 Students who expect that work in a course will not be finished by the final day of classes must petition the instructor and the registrar prior to the end of term for permission to receive Incomplete status.
 An F will be registered for courses remaining incomplete six weeks after the last day of classes.

-All secondary lessons must be completed and reported one week before the end of each term (by December 14, 2018, for the fall term and by May 3, 2019, for the spring term).
+All secondary lessons must be completed and reported one week before the end of each term.
 A grade of F will be given to students whose work is incomplete by these deadlines.
-A fine of $100 per incident will be assessed should adjustments be made outside the permitted Add/Drop periods.
+A fine of $200 per incident will be assessed should adjustments be made outside the permitted Add/Drop periods.

 Practice rooms Students have the opportunity to reserve practice rooms.
 Permission may be given by instructors for the use of their studios by students, but such permission must be in writing and signed by the instructor.
 No piano or harpsichord may be moved from its location without permission from the dean’s office.